gchq/Kai/README.md

 }
 ```

-These properties are changable through the context variable: "clusterNodeGroup".
+These properties are changeable through the context variable: "clusterNodeGroup".

 ## Cognito UserPool configuration